moodle-an-hochschulen/moodle-local_boostnavigation/README.md

 Themes
 ------

-local_boost_navdrawerfumbling is designed to work with theme_boost or child themes of theme_boost.
+local_boostnavigation is designed to work with theme_boost or child themes of theme_boost.
 It does not work with other themes which are not based on Boost.